The best hotels in Hagatna

 Our vetted hotels disclose total pricing upfront.
 If a site shows you a rate that jumps at checkout, that's a red flag about the property's transparency, not just a billing quirk.
 The Westin and Dusit Thani include specific fee disclosures. read them before you book.

-Hagatna's best neighborhoods
+Hagatna's best hotel regions

 Hagatna splits cleanly into four zones: the walkable Downtown core, the beachfront buzz of Tumon Bay, the quieter residential hills of Agana Heights, and the airport-adjacent strip in Tamuning.
 Start in Downtown Hagatna or Tumon Bay. everything else is secondary unless you have a specific reason.